 I’ve got the South … sea … island bluoooooes!

-Amy’s performance as Nollie Fairtree singing Honey Bun bought the house down, much to Connie’s pique.
-She was pleased with how the show had gone, especially the part about raising £300 for charity.
+Lisa’s performance as Nollie Fairtree singing Honey Bun bought the house down, much to Connie’s pique.
+She was pleased with how the show had gone, especially as it raised £300 for charity.

 After the initial post-production fervor, it was time to knuckle down and study for her O’Levels.
 During her spare time, she wrote short stories and articles for magazines.
 Seeing her work in print, so soon after she had written them, gave her a buzz.
 Maybe pursuing her dream to win a Grammy for a musical might take a very long time.
-South Sea Island Blues was the first and the last musical theatre production Amy ever wrote after deciding to pursue a career in journalism instead.
+South Sea Island Blues was her first and the last musical theatre production Lisa deciding to pursue a career in journalism instead.